SteveRidout/flashdown/README.md

 ## Why use a plain text file format (.fdr) for recording your personal progress?

-The .fdr file extension stands for Flash-Down practice Record, and these files contain a chronological record of each card you have practiced along with the time and a score representing how well you remembered the information.
+The .fdr file extension stands for Flashdown practice Record, and these files contain a chronological record of each card you have practiced along with the time and a score representing how well you remembered the information.

 Advantages: